Villa Tammekann

-Villa Tammekann is a functionalist villa in Tartu, Estonia built in 1932.
-It is notable for being one of few private residences designed by the Finnish architect Alvar Aalto (1898–1976), his first design to be realised outside Finland, and the only one located in Estonia.
+Villa Tammekann is a residential building located in Tartu, Estonia, notable for being one of few private residences designed by the Finnish architect Alvar Aalto, his first design to be realised outside Finland, and the only one located in Estonia or anywhere in the Baltic states.

 Background

 The villa was commissioned by the Estonian geographer, Professor August Tammekann, and his Finnish wife, Irene Pelkonen (m.
 1925).
 The couple had by accident met Aalto in Turku and asked him to design for them "a small home", which he did, according to the clients' detailed instructions.

 The project was beset with difficulties.
 Especially the flat roof proved problematic: despite two attempts to construct it, the roof could not be made fully waterproof, and Mrs Tammekann refused to set foot in the house and is known to have protested heavily to Aalto.
 For a time, the bank even set a pitched roof as a condition of the mortgage.

 There was also an issue related to wall insulation, stemming from Estonian building regulations which required thicker-than-intended walls to be built, with the result that the internal space ended up smaller than intended.

 In 1933, Aalto threatened to sue the couple for the non-payment of his fees, more than a year after the building had been completed.

-Following the June 1940 Soviet invasion and occupation of Estonia, the Tammekann family fled to Finland, and their house was nationalised.
-After World War II, the Soviet authorities had the building converted to multi-family use, with changes to existing, and the addition of new, internal walls and other construction features.
+Following the Soviet occupation of the Baltic states in June 1940, the Tammekanns fled to Finland, and their house was nationalised.
+After the war, it was converted to multi-family use, with changes to and the addition of extra internal walls and other construction features.
 The property gradually fell into disrepair.